Gouvernance

 HealthArchive focuses on Canadian public health sources where guidance changes matter for research, accountability, and historical context.

-- We prioritize federal sources such as the Public Health Agency of Canada and Health Canada, plus other high-impact public health agencies as capacity allows.
+- The current corpus includes federal sources such as the Public Health Agency of Canada and Health Canada.
+Adding any source requires a separately authorized data-continuity decision.

 - Sources must be publicly accessible, stable enough to capture with clear provenance labeling, and relevant to public health guidance or surveillance.